vdaas/vald/docs/developer/style.md

 ### Structs

-Structs in Golang is the object definition, we can attach any fields and methods to the struct.
+Structs in Go is the object definition, we can attach any fields and methods to the struct.
 The naming convention is the same as the interface one.
 If the structs are implementing the interface, the structs name should be related to the interface, for example:

 ```go